Updated June 7, 2020

 - driving with an unlawful blood alcohol concentration, or “BAC.”

-Under this code section, a prosecutor must prove three elements in order to show that a defendant is guilty of a crime.
-These are:
+Under VC 14601.5, a prosecutor must prove these three elements of the jury instructions to show that you are guilty of a crime:

-- the defendant’s driving privileges were previously suspended or revoked for failing to take a chemical test or for driving with an unlawful BAC, and
+- your driving privileges were previously suspended or revoked for failing to take a chemical test or for driving with an unlawful BAC, and

-- the defendant knew that his driving privileges were suspended or revoked.1
+- you knew that your driving privileges were suspended or revoked.1

-With regards to the third element, please note that an accused is presumed to have “knowledge” of a suspension if the DMV mailed him notice of a suspension.2
+With regards to the third element, please note that you are presumed to have “knowledge” of a suspension if the DMV mailed you a notice of suspension.2

 2. Are there legal defenses?

-A person accused under VC 14601.5 can challenge the accusation by raising a legal defense.
+If you are accused under VC 14601.5, you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.

-Please recall that an accused must know that his driving license was suspended to be guilty under Vehicle Code 14601.5.
-It is a strong legal defense, therefore, for a defendant to show that he had no knowledge that his license had been suspended.
-But, since “knowledge” under this code section is presumed if the DMV mails a notice of suspension, the accused would have to show that the DMV failed to mail the applicable notice.
+Please recall that you must know that your driving license was suspended to be guilty under Vehicle Code 14601.5.
+Therefore, it is a strong legal defense to show that you had no knowledge that your license had been suspended.
+But, since “knowledge” under this code section is presumed if the DMV mails a notice of suspension, you must show that the DMV failed to mail the applicable notice.

-A person is only guilty under this code section if he is actually “driving” with a suspended license.
-This means it is a solid defense for an accused to show that he was not physically driving a car.
-For example, a defendant can show that he was just sitting in the driver’s seat without the engine running.
+You are only guilty under this code section if you are actually “driving” with a suspended license.
+This means it is a solid defense to show that you were not physically driving a car.
+For example, you can show that you were just sitting in the driver’s seat without the engine running.

 - jealousy,